Investments in leverage mean increased risk. You can lose more than you invested.

 We only charge interest on used credit

-Note: If you are a DNB customer, search "my pages" in share trading.
+If you are a DNB customer, search "my pages" on our Equity trading platform.
 If you are not a customer, see below.

-The loan-to-value ratio will vary over time, due to fluctuations in stock market prices and the liquidity of your assets.
+Loan-to-value ratios will vary over time due to fluctuations in share prices and the liquidity of your assets.
 See lists of possible loan-to-value ratios on different securities further down this page.

-Before you decide whether to leverage your investments, you should familiarise yourself with what this means.
-A high level of risk is involved, and you can lose more than your initial investment.
-Read more about leverage here.
+Before you decide to gear your investments, you should familiarise yourself thoroughly with what it means.
+The risk is very high and you can lose more than you invest.

-Leverage involves very high risk.
-Before you use VP financing you should consider whether you can tolerate any consequences.
+Gearing involves very high risk.
+Before using a margin account for leverage you should consider whether you can tolerate the potential consequences.

-Borrowing the securities you already own allows you to expand your portfolio.
-However, you will only gain from leverage if your investment increases more over time than what the financing costs you.
-You must never take higher risks than you tolerate and are comfortable with it!
+Borrowing against the securities you own gives you the opportunity to expand your portfolio.
+However, you will only benefit from gearing if your investment increases more over time than the cost of financing.
+You must never take on more risk than you can tolerate and are comfortable with.

-Before you get a loan you must undergo a credit check and your ability to pay must be verified.
+Before you can receive a loan, you must undergo a credit check and your collateral and repayment capacity must be assessed as sufficient.

-Regardless of collateral and loan capacity, we believe such securities loans are best suited for investors who are familiar with and have experience with the financial market.
-The risk is very high and knowledge gives you greater peace of mind.
+Regardless of collateral and borrowing capacity, we believe such securities loans are best suited for investors who are familiar with and experience with the financial markets.
+The risk is very high, and knowledge gives you greater peace of mind.
 If the value of your investment falls, we, as a lender, will have to demand additional security from you.
 You may need to take the loss.

 NOTE!
 In the event of a severe fall in the rate of exchange, you will be able to lose more than the amount invested.
 It is therefore important that you actively monitor the market if you have loan-financed positions.